• Home

 Not ready for spelling words yet?
 You can use a similar multisensory approach with the littlest learners.
 Check out my guest post on Multisensory Doodle Letters over at Nurture Store.
 It’s part of a really fun and creative ABC’s and 123’s series!

 If you’re looking for more ways to integrate creativity and literacy, you might like these Think, Doodle and Write Kits.
-They’re a perfect addition to home or school writing centers.
+They’re a fun addition to home or school writing centers.
 Each kit is focused on a simple idea to inspire creativity, critical thinking and curiosity through reading, writing, speaking and listening activities.
 You can grab the Thank You Kit for free when you join my email list!
 (You’ll also get access to my growing library of subscriber-only printables.)

 Slide68